- My Trip on the Most Luxurious Train in India

 As sick as I felt, I couldn’t miss seeing the Taj Mahal.
-Long story short, I rallied to get to the mausoleum and then promptly collapsed after capturing a couple snapshots from afar.
+Long story short, I rallied to get to the iconic mausoleum and then promptly collapsed after capturing a couple snapshots from afar.
 The train’s paramedic took care of me and made sure that my recovery was as speedy as possible.
 In retrospect, I think that my body wanted me to save the Taj Mahal experience for a future India visit with Daryl.

 Safari at Ranthambore National Park

 Seeing a tiger in India is a special experience – or so I’ve heard.
 Though I woke up at the crack of dawn for the tiger safari excursion, I didn’t actually spot any tigers.
 However, I did see lots of deer, monkeys and peacocks.
 Peacocks are India’s national bird, so that’s cool, but it would have been way cooler to see a tiger.

 Getting Kinky at Khajuraho

 The UNESCO World Heritage Site in Khajuraho is notable for many reasons.
 The temples are photo-worthy, the flowers are glorious and the sunset views are spectacular.

 However, the real draw of Khajuraho is that it’s ground zero for Karma Sutra.
 A close look at the temple wall carving reveals provocative poses and activities among men, women and animals.
 If you’re into history or kinky sex or both, this site is not to be missed.